-Site Ref: IN34 Address: Merse Road, Moons Mo oat North Site Area: 0.65ha Description of S Current Site Status (i not using planning Description of Signature Flat greenfield site Current Site Status (i policy history): Vacant greenfield site ncluding planning Adjacent land use/ conflicts: Adjacent tailed user connects: Adjacent to other employment uses.
-Site also includes a car park which is use by an adjacent site but it is underutilised.
-May be some potential to utilise this land to form a larger employment opportunity Market appraisal / suitable type of Development Contro history: Development: No history Suitable for B1, B Market Attractiveness Factors: The site has been formally identified for employment for at least 10 years Planning application 06/385 was approved on 14/9/06 for partial development of the site (approx. 1/3 rd) The site is not being actively marketed as an employment site The site is not owned by a developer or other agency known to undertake employment development The site is in multiple ownership There is a valid planning permission covering approx. 1/3 rd of the site New Town TPO No.8.
-Investigation may be required to determine the extent (if any) of land contamination Strategic access: Accessed off the A4023, Moons Moat Drive, Merse Road secondary access could be
+Site Ref: IN34 Address: Merse Road, Moons Mo oat North Site Area: 0.65ha Description of Si te: Current Site Status (i ncluding planning Flat greenfield site policy history): Vacant greenfield site Adjacent land use/ conflicts: 1 oyment uses.
+Site also ich is use by an nderutilised.
+May be e this land to form a Market appraisal / suitable type of Development Contro l history: Development: No history Suitable for B1, B2 Market Attractiveness Factors: The site has been formally identified for employment for at least 10 years Planning application 06/385 was approved on 14/9/06 for partial development of the site (approx. 1/3 rd) The site is not being actively marketed as an employment site The site is not owned by a developer or other agency known to undertake employment development The site is in multiple ownership There is a valid planning permission covering approx. 1/3 rd of the site requirements: New Town TPO No.8.
+Investigation may be rethe extent (if any) of la Strategic access: Accessed off the A402 Merse Road secondary taken from Colemeador and avoids parking iss Level of car parking/I Car parking can be prothe site is within 400m 3, Moons Moat Drive, y access could be we Road which is wider ues on Merse Road public transport:

 Site Ref: Address: Site Area:

 IN 37 Bartleet Road, Washford 0.62ha

-(A) 100 (A) 1
+Control Control and Control Control Property of the Control